Tutorial: Optimizing Topography

 -

-In the Shape Explorer, note that Mode 1 has risen to 1290 Hz with a lower bead
+In the Shape Explorer, note that Mode 1 has increased to 1268 Hz with a lower

 Note: Interpreting the results of topography optimization is often helped by performing multiple runs with different bead option parameters and bead patterns.
 This highlights key areas that benefit from the extra form and increased section modulus that typically result from topology optimization.